the1an1722/CS370-GroupProject/README.md

     5.1 The system shall not process.
 (Non-functional)

     5.2 The user shall be able to hide the desktop pet through the menu or the system tray..
 (Functional)

-    \1.
-User right click the application once5.3 The user shall be able to show the desktop pet from the system tray.
+    5.3 The user shall be able to show the desktop pet from the system tray.
 (Functional)

-#
-#
-#
 #
 # **Use cases and the use case diagrams**